TheOdinProject/curriculum/foundations/installations/text_editors.md

   1. Familiarizing yourself with VSCode will allow you to save time and become more productive.
 Learn the basics of using this text editor by watching [these introductory videos](https://code.visualstudio.com/docs/introvideos/basics).
 Watch only the first video as the second involves installing Node.js which will not be needed at this stage.
 </div>

+### Additional resources
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental.